-In the July-August 2017 issue of this magazine, I wrote an article titled “Brick-and-Mortar Is Not Dead; Amazon Just Proved It.”
+In the July-August 2017 issue of LP Magazine, I wrote an article titled “Brick-and-Mortar Is Not Dead; Amazon Just Proved It.”
 That statement continues to hold true.
 But when I read business publications or mingle at industry events, I still notice a lot of doom and gloom about the supposed retail apocalypse of store closing, tighter margins, and staff cutbacks.
 This fear of and focus on the threat from online retailers, like Amazon, might be distracting brick-and-mortar retailers from a different kind of a threat coming from within.

 Ponder this: the average return rate at physical retail locations is between 3 and 9 percent, whereas for online retailers, it is between 12 and 30 percent.
 Let me take a wild guess: your organization either has an online channel or plans to build one soon.
 Do you see what’s coming your loss prevention team’s way?